English Channel illegal migrant crossings (2018–present): 2025

 According to The Daily Telegraph on 30 May 2025, heavy goods vehicles are putting signs on the back of their lorries saying that they don't go to the UK, written in both English and French.

+The largest number of illegal immigrants to illegally enter the UK by crossing the English Channel on a single day in 2025 was 1,195 on 19 different boats on 31 May 2025.

 The National Police Chiefs' Council (NPCC) reported that during the summer of 2025, police forces across the United Kingdom came under "chronic pressure" as a result of protests and disorder linked to the migrant crisis, asylum hotels, and Palestine Action.
 Over June, July and August 2025, more than 3,000 protests were managed by police—over three times the number recorded in 2023.

 In the year to June 2025, UK Government statistics show as many as 110,000 migrants claimed asylum; this was an increase of 14% on the previous twelve month period.

 On 6 September 2025, the UK saw its first 'uncontrolled landing' (an unescorted migrant boat reaching British shores) since December 2022.

+2026

+In May 2026, the Home Office revealed that more than 200,000 migrants had crossed the English Channel in small boats since records began in 2018.

-On 27 September 2025, a boat carrying 125 illegal migrants arrived in Britain, making it the largest number of migrants to cross in a single vessel since the crisis began.
+On 23 July 2026, a 'mega dinghy' carrying 165 illegal migrants arrived in Britain, making it the largest number of migrants to cross in a single vessel since the crisis began.

+On 4 August 2026, a fire broke out on a boat carrying 173 individuals.
+British vessels including the RNLI Eastbourne lifeboat and the Border Force's BSC Contender and BSC Courageous responded alongside French vessels.
+105 migrants were taken by the French boats and 63 by British to Boulogne-sur-Mer in France, with 11 people suffering from minor injuries.
+An Egyptian national was later taken into police custody.
+The record number of individuals within a boat was broken again in August 2026 with 230 aboard arriving on one boat measuring 49 feet long on the morning of August 10.